js-jslog/harpguru-scripts/richters-other-56-positions.md

 of positional playing, but also to it's unacknowledged fingerprint in the body of alternate tunings and the as yet unexplored possibilities in the numerous permutations therein.

-Richter *is not* the only system, and everything I've said here is as applicable to any other, like Circular as we've also got in our list.
+Richter *is not* the only system, and everything I've said here is as applicable to any other, like Spiral as we've also got in our list.
 But that's a meager disclaimer.
-Richter is even more ubiquitous than you knew, and it's laughing at your 2 position repetoir!
+Richter is even more ubiquitous than you knew.
+Even Howard Levy has some work to do, and it's laughing at your 2 position repetoir!

+---

+I was using Harp Guru to illustrate the points made in this video.
+Whether you're a beginner or even a professional player, it is bound to hold the key to demystifying some element of your harmonicas, even secrets you had no incling existed.
+Like what we've seen today.

 ---